-Table 1: Hospital data used in the analysis.

-The data was also refined to isolate cases from ages 15-64 as a majority of protestors were within this age range.26

-We narrowed the exposure period from the onset of violent social protests on October 18 until December 31 of 2019.
+The exposure period was defined from the onset of social protests on October 18 until December 31 of 2019.
 The pre-exposure period was defined from August 1 to October 17, providing about 2 months of daily data pre- and post-exposure.
-A detailed description of the protest milestones is presented in Table 2.

-Key dates of the protests were identified through media and government reports and are reported in the supplemental material file.
+We also explored on variables that affects the exposure to social protest: i) Days with bigger social unrest were identified through media and government reports (supplemental material) and compared with the other days. ii) Separate analyses were performed for the data within 1km and all data within 3km, with the assumption that the narrower the geographic boundary, the bigger the protest exposure of patients.

 Outcome

-There were 4 outcomes of interest in this study: daily counts of trauma consultations, trauma hospitalizations, respiratory consultations, and respiratory hospitalizations.
-Cases were defined according their main cause of admission.
-Secondary and contributory causes were not included in the ER datasets.
-Consultations were defined as a patient seeking care at the hospital, while a hospitalization was defined by staying 1+ night in the hospital.
+To account for health services utilization, we count total ED consultations and consultations for specific causes (trauma, respiratory, circulatory and diarrhea).
+To measure the cases severity, we count hospital admission from the ED to the same causes, except for diarrhea because this information was not available in the dataset.
+Hospital admission was based on physician criteria for each hospital.

+XXXXXXXXXXX The next should be edited

 Analytic Approach

+We used historical controls to contrast observed ED consultation and hospitalizations in the exposure period, that is, we used the same outcomes in the same hospitals, for the same time of the year, but in a different period (2015-2018).

 A preliminary visual analysis was performed to observe general trends in the data and understand any seasonality components we would have to consider in our time series modeling.
 It was determined that there was both annual and weekly seasonality in the data.

 A negative binomial regression model was fitted to model consultation and hospitalization counts from August 1, 2019 to December 31, 2019 to predict daily case numbers for each outcome of interest.